wasauce/AirCloud-arduino/README.md

 This repository has the arduino code running on the AirCloud.
 Please feel free to modify it as you wish!
 I'd love any and all PRs with improvements.

+Use  ExpressesIf — version 1.0.6 - Anything more recent will not work.

 You will of course need Arudino and then you will need to install the following libraries done through the Library Manager: